codenjoyme/codenjoy-mollymage/src/main/webapp/resources/mollymage/help/en/11-general-client-and-api.md

 * `Collection<Point> getFutureBlasts();`
-  Positions of all potential hazardous places where the potion can explode (the potion explodes on N {N will be arranged before the game starts} cell to the directions: up, down, right, left)."
+  Positions of all potential hazardous places where the potion can explode (the potion explodes on N {N will be arranged before the game starts} cell to the directions: up, down, right, left).